 Gautier Ponsinet.xyz

-Welcome!
-Since March 2022 and until December 2022, I am a Postdoctoral fellow at the University of Bordeaux under the supervision of Denis Benois as part of the GALF project.
+From March 2022 to December 2022, I was a Postdoctoral fellow at the University of Bordeaux under the supervision of Denis Benois as part of the GALF project.

 From March 2021 to February 2022, I was a Postdoctoral fellow at the Università degli Studi di Genova working with Stefano Vigni.
-I was supported by the research grant « Ing.
-G. Schirillo » from the INdAM.
+I was supported by the INdAM and the research grant: assegni di collaborazione ad attività di ricerca « Ing.
+G. Schirillo ».

 From August 2018 to December 2020, I was a Postdoctoral fellow at the Max Planck Institute for Mathematics.
 In Fall 2020, I was also a (remote) Postdoctoral participant of the program Cohomology in Arithmetic held at the Centre de Recherches Mathématiques in Montréal.